biogeospatial/Biodiverse_publication_list/SampleSession.md

 Note: once the data are imported and opened, the first group axis will be displayed along a horizontal axis and the second (if one exists) on a vertical axis.
 Biodiverse does not currently support a graphical view for more than two group axes, although they can still be imported and analysed.
 Any data set containing more than two axes will be displayed using the first two axes.

 Once you have accepted the label and group ordering, and if you had previously specified that you wished to set label and/or group properties and remap, you are brought to a final set of windows where you can select the element property table file and its respective parameters (one each for labels and groups if you selected both).
 If you did not specify that any properties were to be set then this step is skipped.
 The set of windows is the same for group and label properties, although the column options differ between them.
-(See also [DataStructures#Element_property_tables](DataStructures#element-property-tables) for details about importing other properties).
+(See also [DataStructures#element-property-tables](DataStructures#element-property-tables) for details about importing other properties).

 ![http://biodiverse.googlecode.com/svn/wiki/screenshots/remap_labels_screen1.png](http://biodiverse.googlecode.com/svn/wiki/screenshots/remap_labels_screen1.png)